Do you think you’re paying too much for IT support?

 Managed IT support services

 The price you pay for fully managed IT support usually depends on the number of servers, computers and devices to maintain, but some companies may charge by the number of end-users instead so make sure you check with your provider.

 Typically a fully managed IT support service will include telephone, email and remote support, alongside onsite visits when required.
-A good quality IT outsourcing company shouldn’t put limits on your support, in terms of how many call you can make to the service desk and what hardware and software is supported.
+A good quality IT outsourcing company shouldn’t put limits on your support, in terms of how many calls you can make to the service desk and what hardware and software are supported.
 If your company is using extremely bespoke applications then allocations may need to be made, but your IT company should be able to provide guidance.

 However not every managed service provider is transparent when it comes to pricing.
 It’s still very common for providers to offer tiered pricing, where the support and service you receive depends on the tier you sign up to.
-For example you may have seen pricing plans with levels such as:
+For example, you may have seen pricing plans with levels such as:

 - Bronze – or Standard, Basic, Entry

 - Silver – or Preferred, Advanced